maxkarnold/national-team-generator/README.md

 ```

 ### Build/Deploy the app
-You must build the angular assets in the terminal with:
+Delete anything in the `dist/` directory (especially the index.html) and build the app with:

 ```
 ng build